thachphongphong/git-demo/README.md

 8. Everything works fine.
 Merge develop into master.
 9 .Deploy to production from master any time, because you know it's stable.

-B: B add this line

-A: A adds this line

-A: A adds second line
-A: A adds third line